 How much should you budget for marketing?

-Around 30 – 50% of the total cost of your book to publish should be spent towards marketing, author images, and publicity, including bookmarks or new author banner.
+Around 30 – 40% of the total cost of your book to publish should be spent towards marketing, author images, and publicity, including bookmarks or new author banner (for speaking in person).

 Wealth Warning.
 Would you believe…. one author rang me with a story of a vanity press folding (JoJo’s) and he had paid $20,000 to them to publish five books.
-He and a partner had suffered health-wise and after looking at the covers and blurbs, I could tell not ONE OUNCE of good work was done on them.
+After looking at the covers and blurbs, I could tell not ONE OUNCE of good work was done.
 Several times I heard the line that the ‘hybrid’ press just needed a $3,000 stipend and they would ‘grant’ the rest, which is bullshit at its best.